Reminder: Shopping comes with risks, purchase with caution.

 iOS#

-First, for iOS, if you previously registered an Apple ID through "official" channels, you may not be able to install: LINE, Amazon Shopping App, Uma Musume Pretty Derby (I seem to have mixed in something strange, haha).
+First, for iOS, if you previously registered an Apple ID through "official" channels, you may not be able to install: LINE, Amazon Shopping App, Uma Musume Pretty Derby (seems like I mixed in something strange, haha).

-For iOS, simply re-register an Apple ID upon arriving in Japan, and there won't be any issues.
+For iOS, simply registering a new Apple ID upon arriving in Japan should not be a problem.
 Android is a bit more complicated.

 Android#

 Most apps abroad can only be installed through the Google Play Store, which requires a Google account.
-If you don't have one, just go to Google's official website to register.
-However, the Google Play Store also requires your phone to support GMS (Google Mobile Services).
+If you don't have one, just open Google's official website to register.
+However, the Google Play Store also requires the phone to support GMS (Google Mobile Services).

-Most domestic Android phones need to manually install GMS (VPN + GMS installation tool); a small number of models are locked by manufacturers and cannot install GMS (usually older devices); and most of Huawei's new models in recent years cannot install GMS due to direct targeting by Google, and there doesn't seem to be a universal method available online.
-(But regardless, everyone should try to install GMS; otherwise, downloading an app abroad will be very troublesome.)
+Most domestic Android phones need to manually install GMS (VPN + GMS installation tool); a small number of models are locked by manufacturers and cannot install GMS (usually older devices); and most new Huawei models in recent years cannot install GMS due to direct targeting by Google, and there seems to be no universal method available online.
+(But regardless, everyone should try to install GMS; otherwise, downloading an app abroad can be really troublesome.)

-If you really cannot install GMS, you can go to third-party websites like APKPure to download the installation package and install it manually (many phones will pop up risk warnings for installations initiated outside of app stores, but in the absence of GMS installation, this relatively less secure method is the only option).
+If you really can't install GMS, you can go to third-party websites like APKPure to download the installation package and install it manually (many phones will pop up risk warnings for installations initiated outside of app stores, but in the absence of GMS, this relatively less secure method is the only option).

 Google Maps (115M)

-Recommendation: It's my first time in Tokyo, haha.
+Recommendation: This is my first time in Tokyo, haha.

 Yahoo!
 Transit (73M)

-Recommendation: An app designed specifically for transportation, providing more reasonable recommended routes (similar apps: Transit NAVITIME · Transit Guide).
+Recommendation: An app designed specifically for transportation, with more reasonable recommended routes (similar apps: Transit NAVITIME · Transit Guide).

 LINE (280M)

-Installation Reason: Equivalent to WeChat in Japan (I successfully registered with my domestic phone number, but I couldn't use payment-related features (credit card and LINE Pay), so it's recommended to register an account after obtaining a Japanese phone number).
+Installation Reason: Equivalent to WeChat in Japan (I successfully registered using my domestic phone number, but I couldn't use payment-related functions (credit card and LINE Pay), so it's advisable to register an account after obtaining a Japanese phone number).

-Recommendation: Similar to weather forecasts, plus "earthquake warnings" (surprise!).
+Recommendation: Similar to a weather forecast, it also includes "earthquake warnings" (wow!).

 TVer (27M)

 Recommendation: Live broadcasts of Japanese TV programs.
 Completely free, so you can only watch programs from the past week.
-You don't have to download the app; the web version works well too: https://tver.jp/.
-(I mainly watch it here to see "Detective Conan" two hours earlier than in China.)
+You don't need to download the app; the web version is also quite usable https://tver.jp/.
+(I mainly use it because I can watch "Detective Conan" two hours earlier than in China.)

 Cookpad · Cooking is Kurashiru:

-Recommendation: Eating out can be quite expensive, but after buying ingredients and seasonings at the supermarket, you might find you don't know how to prepare them. (...you can eat anything if you remove the head, haha), you can check in advance how Japanese people cook.
+Recommendation: Eating out can be quite expensive, but after buying ingredients and seasonings at the supermarket, you might find yourself unsure how to prepare them. (...you can eat without a head, haha), you can check in advance how Japanese people cook.

 For printing documents at convenience stores.